chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 will be interspersed within the host language's compiler pipeline.

 In Scala, compiler plugin phases run between specified phases of the host compiler.
-These phases can have custom transforms that recieve ASTs from the previous phase, inspect and transform them, and send them along to the next phase.
+These phases can have custom transforms that receive ASTs from the previous phase, inspect and transform them, and send them along to the next phase.
 Compiler plugins are written within the host Scala compiler's namespace and context.
 While this provides them